oniehuis/JuChrom.jl/docs/src/man/plotting.md

 ```

 The TIC line and baseline, when present, are converted to `intensityunit` before plotting.
 The ladder-step retentions are converted to `retentionunit`.
-The `lines` methods above are
-the lower-level Makie primitive for plotting only the TIC line.